hetrox8/hetrox8/README.md

 # 💫 About Me:
-# I'm Currently learning IT Automation with Python and Software  Engineering<br>
+# I'm Currently Cyber Security, Proejct Management and IT Automation with Python (Google Scholarhip Programme).<br>
-# Ask  me About Front-end development , Version  control and System Administration<br>
+# Ask  me About Full-stack development, System Administration and Project Management.<br>
-# Fun Fact i am Gamer Specifically Call of Duty
+# Fun Fact i am Gamer Specifically Call of Duty Mobile and Warzone.
 # You might Not be able to do all you Find out , but , you should find out all you can do

 <img src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif">